 Before founding NGA in 2008, Lee headed up a research division at one of the main science centers of the U.S. Geological Survey.
 His focus was on conflict resolution, multi-party disputes, and using technical information in negotiation.
 Other scientists in the division conducted research on organizational development, policy evaluation, economics, and citizen values and preferences.
 He has a record of achievement in building successful work groups and developing brand identity for organizations.

 Lee earned a Bachelor’s degree in Political Science from California Lutheran University, a Master’s degree in International Relations from San Francisco State University, and a Doctorate in Political Science—focusing on public administration—from Washington State University.
-He is a member of the

 Contact Lee with questions or requests by submitting the form below: